What to Bring to College in 2019: The Ultimate Guide on How to Pack for Your Dorm Room

 The best way to discover what else you might want to bring is to stay at your college overnight in an actual dorm.
 Many colleges and universities offer that opportunity each spring to the students they've accepted.
 So you may get to experience what it's like to stay in an on-campus residence hall several months before moving in as an incoming freshman.
 You can try the cafeteria food, hang out with other students, ask plenty of questions, and find out what you should bring with you in order to make your future college experience more enjoyable.

-Of course, you may be one of the lucky students who get to live in larger, high-end dorm rooms that are like full apartments.
+Of course, you may be one of the lucky students who gets to live in a larger, high-end dorm room that is like a full apartment.
 In that case, your list of stuff to bring to college will probably contain additional items, especially for the kitchen.
 But you should coordinate with your roommates (if you'll have any) so that you don't all bring too many of the same things.

-Depending on what their schools allow or provide, many college students decide to pack or purchase additional items such as:
+Depending on what their schools allow or provide, many students decide that other things needed for college include items such as:

 - TVs and entertainment systems—Most residence halls have common areas with TVs, but some students still want their own.
 Incoming freshmen also sometimes bring things like stereos, DVD players, and video game consoles.